rfquack/RFQuack/README.md

 In [79]: q.packet_modification.enabled = True # enable packet manipulation
 ```

-## Automatic Frequency and Bitrate Guessing
+## Automatic Frequency Tuning and Bitrate Estimation
-It may happen that you don't know the frequency and/or the bitrate used by a transmitted;
-Luckily, RFQuack has a module called `guessing` which automatically tries to sort them out.
+It may happen that you don't know the frequency and/or the bitrate used by a transmitted.
+RFQuack comes with a module called `guessing` which automatically tries to, well, guess them!
-The module comes already configured for scanning from `432MHz` up to `437MHz`, you can easily tweak its parameters using the CLI and use it on any supported frequency.
+The module comes already configured for scanning from `432MHz` up to `437MHz`, you can easily tweak its parameters using the CLI and use it on any carrier frequency supported by the radio module.

-**Example:** Nothing easier: just start the module and it'll automagically determine the carrierFreq and/or bitRate of a transmission.
+**Example:** start the module and it'll automagically determine the `carrierFreq` and/or `bitRate` of a transmission.

 ```python
 RFQuack(/dev/ttyRFQ)> q.guessing.start()